EN

 • Quicker fatigue of the affected leg or arm

-If you notice one or more of the signs of lymphoedema, please consult a medical specialist.
-Early diagnosis has a positive effect on the progression of the disorder.
+If you notice one or more of the signs of lymphoedema, please consult a specialist for veins or lymph vessels.
+Early diagnosis has a positive effect on the progression of the condition.

-Press your thumb into the affected tissue for approx. 10 seconds.
+If the swelling is on another part of the body, the thumb test can help.
+Press your thumb into the affected tissue for about 10 seconds!
 If the indentation does not disappear immediately, once you have removed the thumb, this would indicate lymphoedema.

 Lymphoedema can be divided into four stages, depending on severity.
-The stage also determines the type of treatment of the lymphoedema, which should commence immediately upon diagnosis to counteract any enlargement or deterioration.
+The stage also determines the type of treatment which should commence immediately upon diagnosis to counteract any spread or deterioration.

 Stage 0 – latency stage